Yashuchirag/to_do_using_react/README.md

 # React To-Do Application

 A modern, responsive to-do application built with React that helps you organize your tasks efficiently.
+Application is aloso hosted on web using netlify and can be found in https://todo.chiragch.com

 ## ✨ Features